tech-systems/panes/README.md

 # Settings

 # Future Goals
+- Hardware accelerated drag&drop actions
+- Realistic easy-in-out transitions
+- Work out the state with overflow-x
+- Using in all popular mobile frameworks
 # Contributing
 We welcome contributions of all kinds from anyone.
 ### 1. Where do I go from here?